dravila-sl/Research-Data-Management-Framework/Reusing existing data.md

 - **Accessibility and Licensing:** Verify the accessibility and licensing terms of the datasets to ensure they can be legally and ethically reused.
 - **Interoperability:** Assess the need for ETL (Extract, Transform, Load) processes to integrate OPEDAS with your existing data.
 - **Citation and Acknowledgment:** Understand how to properly cite and acknowledge the use of OPEDAS in your research.
-- **Collaboration with Data Owners:** Engage with OPEDAS owners to maximize the utility of their data and foster collaborative research efforts.
+- **Collaboration with Data Owners:** Consider how to actively involve OPEDAS owners in your research to make optimal use of their data.

 </details>

 <details>
   <summary><strong>Where is the Data Available?</strong></summary>

-- **Data Scope and Size:**
 - Determine if you need the entire dataset or specific parts to manage storage and computational costs.
 - Assess whether downloading the OPEDAS is necessary or if an API is available for access.

-- **Reuse Policies:**
 - Review the licensing and citation policies to ensure compliance.
 - Confirm that using the data does not impose restrictions on publishing or further usage of your results.
 If uncertain, contact the data owner for clarification.

-- **Data Integrity and Documentation:**
 - Maintain the original data and metadata without alterations unless properly documented and annotated.
 - Ensure that online data sources are reliable and will remain accessible under the same conditions.

-- **Data Provenance:**
 - For non-authorized resources, download and store the data locally with comprehensive provenance documentation.
 - Evaluate the performance implications of accessing data online versus locally.

 </details>

 <details>
   <summary><strong>Which Format to Use?</strong></summary>

-- **Data Formats:**
+Several datasets, and, in particular, reference data resources may be available in different formats.
+You need to be fully aware of the data formats used, the limitations of the format, the possible license restrictions, and thus how you may or may not be able to reuse these data.

   - Investigate the available data formats from selected OPEDAS sources.
   - Choose the format that best aligns with your analysis requirements.

-- **Format Availability:**
-  - If the desired format is unavailable, reach out to the resource owner to request data in that format.
+  - If the desired format is unavailable, reach out to the resource owner to discuss whether the data can be made available in that format.

-- **Awareness of Limitations:**
   - Be cognizant of the limitations and licensing restrictions associated with different data formats to ensure proper reuse.

 </details>